MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 - Sale prices to incentivize users.
 - In-app purchases.

-### Apps from the Microsoft Store provide a seamless install, uninstall, and upgrade experience

-All UWP apps are distributed using a packaging system that protects the user, device, and system.
-Users never need regret installing an app because UWP apps can be uninstalled without leaving anything behind except the documents created with the app.

-Apps can be deployed and updated seamlessly.
-App packaging can be modularized so that you can download content and extensions on demand.

-## Deliver relevant, real-time info to your users to keep them coming back
+### Deliver relevant, real-time info to your users to keep them coming back

 There are a variety of ways to keep users engaged with your UWP app: